 Firm doesn’t mean harsh.

-Let me quickly address that our discipline should be firm.
+Not only should our discipline be consistent but it also needs to be firm.
 They need to know you mean business.

-But in the same token, they shouldn’t be afraid of you.
+But by the same token, they shouldn’t be afraid of you.
 I know, this kind of goes against many old-school parenting methods.
 But instilling fear is never helpful.
 There’s a clear difference between firm and harsh.

 You may feel this is beneficial when your children are small, but as they get older – they need to know you’re there for them.

 Think of all the crazy things young people have to deal with in our current times.
 Having a parent who blows their top over every little thing will keep your child from confiding in you – when they need you and your wisdom the most.

 Harsh discipline is done when we’re angry and led by our disappointment, embarrassment, guilt, or some other emotion.
 And can happen in every form of discipline from timeouts, lectures, mean words, shaming, and spanking.